Jump to main navigation Skip to Content

 DFG Office North America

-DFG Office North America: New York City and Washington DC
+DFG Office North America: New York City, Washington DC and San Francisco

 The USA and Canada play a leading role within the context of increasing globalization in science and research.
 North America – and especially the USA – continues to be the most competitive research region in the world.
 More than a quarter of the global funds spent on research and development are invested here, and more than half of all DFG-funded research fellows travel to North America after completing their doctorate for their important first career step.